-These blueberry jam cream cheese bars start with a buttery brown sugar oat crust, then layer on blueberry jam and sweet vanilla cream cheese for an irresistible treat!
+These blueberry jam oatmeal bars start with a buttery brown sugar oat crust, then layer on blueberry jam and sweet vanilla cream cheese for an irresistible treat!

 Jam is one of those sweet little baking shortcuts I find myself returning to again and again.
 While you could buy fresh fruit and cook it down on the stovetop before embarking on a recipe, why would you do all that when you can simply use a jar of jam and get the same results?

-These blueberry jam cream cheese bars are the perfect showcase for your favorite store-bought (or homemade!) jam.
-Unlike cheesecake bars, these bars have a higher ratio of crust and fruit, which makes them a little less heavy—the kind of bar you can enjoy for a snack and not just dessert.
+These blueberry jam oatmeal bars are the perfect showcase for your favorite store-bought (or homemade!) jam.
+Unlike cheesecake bars, these blueberry bars have a higher ratio of crust to fruit, which makes them a little less heavy—the kind of bar you can enjoy for a snack and not just dessert.

 What You’ll Need